johnofleek/PiloT/docs/Rpi/RaspberryPi.md

 The following sections were copied from the RPi official [documentation](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-uarts)

-There are two types of UART available on the Raspberry Pi - PL011 and mini UART.
+There are two types of UART hardware available on the Raspberry Pi - PL011 and mini UART.

 The PL011 is a capable, broadly 16550-compatible UART.